 Size: 4 – 5.5 pounds

-As you can see, there are quite a few fuzzy chicken breeds.
-We recommend the Silkie, Sultan Bantam, or the full-sized Sultan if you want something really fuzzy, but the other options are also good.
+As you can see, there are quite a few fluffy chicken breeds.
+We recommend the Silkie, Sultan Bantam, or the full-sized Sultan if you want something really fluffy, but the other options are also good.
 The only chicken breed we would recommend new owners avoid is the Yokohama breed because it requires a large area and can get aggressive toward people.
 It’s better to have some experience before owning this chicken.

 We hope you have enjoyed this guide and found a chicken suitable for your home or farm.
 If you have discovered a breed that you have not heard of, please share this guide to the 13 fluffiest chicken breeds on Facebook and Twitter.